telerik/blazor-docs/components/grid/overview.md

 * **Foreign Keys** - using foreign tables and keys is usually done through the grid templates.
 You can read more and find examples in the [Grid - Foreign Key]({%slug grids-foreign-key%}) KnowledgeBase article.

+>note The `Data` collection of the grid must contain instances of only one model type.

 ### Loading Animation

 When the user performs data operations in the grid, the grid will display a loading sign over itself when it detects a long-running operation (over 600ms).
 This improves the user experience so they know they have to wait for the action to complete, and also prevents repeated actions.